cabecabee/genome-forecast/README.md

 Currently, the program is focused on **tobacco use** as a mutagenic factor.

+At this moment, the program is focused on **portuguese**.
+It is planned to have english support in the future.

 ## How it works
 1. The user provides one or more DNA sequences in a **FASTA file**.
 2. The program collects user input about their daily habits, such as smoking frequency and intensity.